michael-collins/aa105-fa18--oer/_projects/platformer-game/platformer-game.md

 1. Create 2D Unity project.
 2. Import [2D Standard Assets](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-32351) into your Unity file.
-Only the **2D** assets are needed.
+Only the **Standard** assets are needed.
 2. Drag character 'walk cycle' and "environment" PSD sprites files.
 3. Drag the walk cycle sprite file to the scene **Hierarchy** tab.
 4. With the object selected in the assets view, Select **multiple** from the Sprite Mode and then open the **sprite editor.**